Which of the following best describes artificial selection? | Channels for Pearson+

 1

 Step 1: Begin by understanding the concept of artificial selection.
-Artificial selection is a process where humans intentionally breed organisms to enhance or develop specific traits.
-This is different from natural selection, which occurs without human intervention.
+Artificial selection is a process where humans intentionally breed organisms to enhance or emphasize specific traits, such as larger fruit size in crops or faster running speed in animals.

 Step 2: Compare artificial selection to other evolutionary processes mentioned in the options.
-For example, gene flow refers to the movement of genes between populations, while genetic drift involves random changes in allele frequencies due to chance events.
-These are distinct from artificial selection.
+For example, gene flow refers to the movement of genes between populations, which is not controlled by humans.
+Genetic drift involves random changes in allele frequencies due to chance events, which is also unrelated to human intervention.

-Step 3: Recognize that natural selection is a process driven by environmental pressures, where organisms better adapted to their surroundings are more likely to survive and reproduce.
-This is also different from artificial selection, which is guided by human choice.
+Step 3: Distinguish artificial selection from natural selection.
+Natural selection is a process where organisms better adapted to their environment survive and reproduce, driven by environmental pressures rather than human choice.

-Step 4: Focus on the correct description of artificial selection: humans selectively breed organisms to emphasize desired traits, such as faster growth, specific colors, or resistance to diseases.

 Watch next